octoml/octoai-cartoonizer/README.md

 Success!
 We're now ready to launch our nifty CLIP-Interrogator inference endpoint.

-### Phase 3: Deploy your inference REST endpoints :octopus:
+### Phase 3: Deploy your inference endpoints :octopus:

 In this part of the tutorial we're going to deploy two OctoAI compute service inference endpoints.